The World of Science Communication & Future Media

 This module explores how science is communicated through digital environments and why thinking digital is central to any science communications strategy.
 You will explore the ecosystem of digital science communication, the trajectory of the changing media landscape within the field, whilst nurturing your skills and practical expertise towards becoming an innovator and early adopter of new environments.
 This module covers the shift in science communication away from traditional media formats towards social media, the growth of mobile and wearable technologies, connected devices, immersive media and the Internet of Things.

-Lectures and seminars may cover:
+Lectures and seminars indicative content:

 - History, Politics and Future of Science Communication